Jeeja Ghosh

 Jeeja Ghosh is an Indian disability rights activist.
 She was born with cerebral palsy, a condition caused by lack of oxygen to the brain either during pregnancy or at the time of delivery.

 Early life and education

 She completed her schooling at the Indian Institute of Cerebral palsy and La Martiniere for Girls, Calcutta.
 She graduated with Honours in Sociology from Presidency College.
 She is a qualified social worker (MSW) from the Delhi School of Social work, Delhi University.
 In 2006 she completed her second masters in Disability Studies from Leeds University, UK.

 Career

 Ghosh is a disability advocate involved in national and international advocacy.
 In 2009, she received the Shri N.D.
-Diwan Memorial Award for Outstanding Professional Services in Rehabilitation of Persons with Disabilities by the National Society for Equal Opportunities of the Handicapped (NASEOH), Mumbai.
+Diwan Memorial Award for Outstanding Professional Services in Rehabilitation of Persons with Disabilities by the National Society for Equal Opportunities of the Handicapped, Mumbai.
 In 2009, she received the Role Model Award from the Office of the Disability Commissioner, Government of West Bengal.